strangelove-ventures/horcrux/docs/migrating.md

 $ sudo systemctl daemon-reload
 ```

-After that is done, initialize the shared configuration for the cosigners on your local machine using the `horcrux` cli.
-If you would like different cosigners to connect to different sentry node(s): repeat this command and modify the `--node` flag values for each cosigner, or modify the config after the initial generation.
+After that is done, initialize the shared configuration for the cosigner on your local machine using the `horcrux` cli.
+If you would like different cosigner to connect to different sentry node(s): repeat this command and modify the `--node` flag values for each cosigner, or modify the config after the initial generation.

 ```bash
 $ horcrux config init --node "tcp://10.168.0.1:1234" --node "tcp://10.168.0.2:1234" --node "tcp://10.168.0.3:1234" --cosigner "tcp://10.168.1.1:2222" --cosigner "tcp://10.168.1.2:2222" --cosigner "tcp://10.168.1.3:2222" --threshold 2 --grpc-timeout 1000ms --raft-timeout 1000ms
 ```

 > **Note**
 > Note the use of multiple `--node` and `--cosigner` flags.
 In this example, there are 3 sentry (chain) nodes that each horcrux cosigner will connect to.
-There are 3 horcrux cosigners, with a threshold of 2 cosigners required to sign a valid block signature.
+There are 3 horcrux cosigner, with a threshold of 2 cosigner required to sign a valid block signature.

 #### Flags

 - `-c`/`--cosigner`: configures the P2P address and shard ID for cosigner nodes.
 Keeping the node names and the IDs the same helps avoid errors.
-The DNS/IP used for all of these must be reachable by the other cosigners, i.e. do not use 0.0.0.0 for the hostname.
+The DNS/IP used for all of these must be reachable by the other cosigner, i.e. do not use 0.0.0.0 for the hostname.
 - `-n`/`--node`: configures the priv-val interface listen address for the chain sentry nodes.
 - `-k`/`--key-dir`: configures the directory for the RSA and Ed25519 private key files if you would like to use a different path than the default, `~/.horcrux`.
 - `--grpc-timeout`: configures the timeout for cosigner-to-cosigner GRPC communication.
 This value defaults to `1000ms`.